openshift/cloud-credential-operator/docs/rotate-oidc-key.md

 1. Create a keys.json using the new public key

     Use the public key downloaded above to create a new keys.json file.
 We do this by taking advantage of the --dry-run option in order to only output files on disk, including the new keys.json file.
+The actual values of many of the parameters is not important as they do not affect the generation of a new key.

     AWS
     ```bash